mezzio/mezzio-authentication-oauth2/README.md

 ## WORK IN PROGRESS

-This repository contains a **work in progress** project for building an authentication module for Expressive and PSR-7 applications.
+This repository contains a **work in progress** project for building an authentication module for Mezzio and PSR-7 applications.
-It also provides an OAuth2 adapter for [zend-expressive-authentication](https://github.com/zendframework/zend-expressive-authentication) library.
+It also provides an OAuth2 adapter for [mezzio-authentication](https://github.com/mezzio/mezzio-authentication) library.